anbox-cloud/discourse-docs/howto/install/high-availability.md

 $ juju add-unit ams -n 2
 ```

-[note type="information" status="Note"]If you are using the `amc` snap on your machine, you can tell it to use the load balancer instead of talking directly to ams:
+If you are using the `amc` snap on your machine, you can tell it to use the load balancer instead of talking directly to ams:

 ```bash
 $ amc remote add lb https://10.75.96.23:8444
 $ amc remote set-default lb
 ```
-[/note]

 The port to use is always `8444`, the same AMS is listening on.